H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

-If you’re an H-1B visa holder, you may be looking for a way to transition from temporary status to permanent residency.
-The good news is that the H-1B visa allows dual intent, meaning you can apply for a green card while continuing to live and work in the U.S. In this guide, we’ll walk you through the entire H-1B to green card process, from eligibility requirements and processing times to key steps that can improve your chances of approval.
+If you’re an H-1B visa holder, you may be looking for a way to transition from nonimmigrant status to permanent residency.
+Because the H-1B visa allows dual intent, you can apply for a green card while continuing to live and work in the U.S. In this guide, you’ll learn the H-1B to green card process, including steps for the best chances of approval.

 In the video below, VisaNation Attorney Shilpa Malik discusses the different immigration pathways to transition from an H-1B to a green card and what changes current H-1B holders should be aware of.

-• You need an employer willing to sponsor your green card under an employment-based category such as an EB-2 or EB-3.
+Unless you are marrying a U.S. Citizen or permanent resident, you need an employer willing to sponsor your green card under an employment-based category, such as the EB-1, EB-2, or EB-3.

-• This can be your current H-1B employer or a new one.
-However, not all employers or job positions qualify, so ensure your employer meets sponsorship criteria and your role aligns with green card requirements.
+The employer can be your current H-1B employer or a different employer.
+Some requirements must be met before an employer can qualify to sponsor an employee’s green card application.
 You may need to switch jobs or take on more responsibilities to qualify.

-Tip: If qualified, the EB-2 has an advantage over the EB-3 in terms of shorter wait times.
-Additionally, start planing early, as labor certification and I-140 approval can take several months.
+If qualified, the EB-2 generally has an advantage over the EB-3 in terms of shorter wait times.
+Additionally, you should start planning early, as the PERM labor certification and I-140 approval can take several months to years.

-The Program Electronic Review Management (PERM) process ensures that no qualified U.S. workers are available for the job.
+The Program Electronic Review Management (PERM) ensures that no qualified U.S. workers are available for the job.
+It involves:

 3. The employer files ETA Form 9089 with the Department of Labor (DOL).